ucsf-wynton/wynton-website-hpc/docs/howto/conda-stage.md

 Working with a Conda environment that lives on _local disk_ greatly improves the performance.
 This is because the local disk (`/scratch`) on the current machine is much faster than any network-based file system, including BeeGFS (`{{ site.path.global_root }}`) used on {{ site.cluster.nickname }}.
 This is particularly beneficial when running many instances of a software tool, e.g. in job scripts.

 Staging a Conda environment to local disk is straightforward using the **[conda-stage]** tool.
 All we have to do is configure the environment once, and from then on we can work with `conda activate ...` and `conda deactivate` as normal.
-The only thing we have to remember is to call `module load CBI conda-stage`.

 Below is a walk-through that illustrates the process.
 It assumes we have already create a Conda environment named `myjupyter` with some software installed.